At the end of each semester or upon a student's re-enrollment at UMD, the student's academic performance is reviewed.

 Undergraduate students with more than 30 UMD and transfer credits must complete at least 75% of the total number of credits attempted (including credits attempted during summer sessions, winter sessions, non-degree semesters and transfer credits).
 Freshman with less than 30 UMD and transfer credits must complete at least 50% of the total attempted credits.

-The maximum number of cumulative credits undergraduate students can earn is 180, including transfer credits, even if they have never received financial aid.
+The maximum number of cumulative credits undergraduate students can attempt is 180, including transfer credits, even if they have never received financial aid.

-At the end of each term, our office reviews each student's progress.
-Students who have not met all three requirements (for all terms enrolled, not just those terms that the student received aid) will be notified in writing that they have lost eligibility for financial aid.
+At the end of each semester, our office reviews each student's progress.
+Students who have not met all three requirements (for all semesters enrolled, not just those semesters that the student received aid) will be notified in writing that they have lost eligibility for financial aid.

-Students who fail to meet the minimum qualitative (GPA) standards for the first time will be placed on Financial Aid Warning.
+Students who fail to meet the minimum quantitative standards for the first time will be placed on Financial Aid Warning.
 Students will continue to receive financial aid during the warning period.
-Students who fail to meet the GPA requirement after the warning period will be placed on Financial Aid Suspension and will not qualify for financial aid.
+Students who fail to meet the minimum quantitative standards after the warning period will be placed on Financial Aid Suspension and will not qualify for financial aid.

 If the student has extenuating circumstances they may appeal by contacting us at firstname.lastname@example.org.
 A committee will review each appeal and may grant a waiver.